 Let’s face it flying with a dog can be difficult and flying internationally with a dog, even more so.
 It’s not fun, it’s a lot of work, and it’s stressful for both human and the furry friend.
 But flying with a dog doesn’t have to be painful.
 While this article focuses specifically on flying internationally with a dog, a lot of the information can be useful for flying with a dog domestically as well.

 I’ll never understand why the sub-two-year-old behind me screaming itself into exorcism can travel for free, yet I have to pay $300 to put my dog in a box and travel at the bottom of a plane, but that’s the way it is.

-Before taking your dog on a plane, check with your vet to ensure that your dog is in good enough health to fly.
+Before booking your flight, check with your vet to ensure that your dog is in good enough health to fly.
+You will be required to present health documentation multiple times throughout your journey proving that you dog is in good health and is up-to-date on their vaccinations (more about this below).
 Also know that some dog breeds, like pugs and other snub-nosed breed are not permitted to fly due to their body mechanics that cause respiratory failures.

 Many, but not all countries require the following:

 - ISO microchip (which is a different frequency than the chips used in the United States)

 - Recent rabies vaccination (most countries do not recognize the 3-year vaccine like in the US, we’ve found that most countries require annual shots)

 - Blood titer test in some cases (if coming from a high risk rabies country)

 - Tick and tapeworm treatments administered a certain number of hours prior to entry (Norway required this, but most countries do not require this)